 - The qualities and qualifications being brought to the Institute by the articling Registrant and recommend a formal recommendation to full professional status

-Two additional letters of reference regarding the articling Registrant's work in agrology are to be sent directly by the references to the BCIA Office.
-These letters can be submitted by your supervisor, clients, colleagues, or registered professionals in good standing who are in a position to comment on your work experience.
+Two additional letters of reference regarding the articling Registrant's work in agrology are required.
+The articling registrant will upload the two reference letters to their Articling Program page within the BCIA profile.
+These letters can be provided by your supervisor, clients, colleagues, or registered professionals in good standing who are in a position to comment on your work experience.

 The letters must confirm:

 - Your work experience during your articling term was undertaken in an ethical manner

 - You demonstrated technical expertise in your area of practice

 - Your work completed was to an acceptable level